priyanka2710singh/Linux/Linux Commands List/Linux Interview Preparation/System Information.md

 ### 3. `uptime`

 **Description:**
-Shows: How long the system has been running, number of users, load averages.
+How long the system has been running, number of users, load averages.

 ---